TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/7-Paths-on-the-Data-Map.rst

 its containing posts, comments, tags etc. - starting from the single blog as root object.

-After our exhausting journey lets get back to the realm of our extension.
+After our exhausting journey let's get back to the realm of our extension.
 Remember that normally you will not need to enter these paths - except the case that you are into customised journeys.